Wodie/HDLC_Board/README.md

 Quantar v.24 Sync to/from Async interface.

 This is the sourcecode for the Microchip PIC 16F887 inside the v.24 board created by Juan Carlos Perez KM4NNO.
-This boar converts Sync to Async HDLC and Async to Sync HDLC.
+This board converts Sync to Async HDLC and Async to Sync HDLC.
 Quantar need to be the master clock.

 Buffer from Sync to Async is unlimited.